 definition included in Article 3 of Council Regulation 139/2004.
 According to Article 5(2) of

 Communiqué 2010/4, control can be constituted by rights, agreements or any other means

 which, either separately or jointly, de facto or de jure, confer the possibility of exercising

 decisive influence on an undertaking.
 These rights or agreements have decisive influence – in

 particular, in terms of ownership or the right to use all or part of the assets of an undertaking, or rights or agreements which confer decisive influence on the composition or decisions of the organs of an undertaking.

 Pursuant to Article 6 of Communiqué 2010/4, the following transactions do not fall within the scope of Article 7, and are therefore exempt from board approval:

-- intra-group transactions and other transactions that do not lead to a change in control;
+- intra-group transactions and other transactions that do not lead to a

 - temporary possession of securities for resale purposes by undertakings whose normal activities involve conducting transactions with such securities for their own account or that of others, provided that the voting rights attached to such securities are not exercised in a way that affects the competition policies of the undertaking issuing the securities;